CMFuertes/Portfolio/README.md

 [Deployed Portfolio](https://cmfuertes.github.io/Portfolio/)

 ## User Story
-The project was orignally made as a homework assignment and has since come to present my portfolio as a whole.

 Initially this portfolio was to have multiple pages.
 However, after browsing through many portfolios, I felt the single page was much cleaner, more my style and much simpler to use.